Updated with New Information On

 There’s even an auto brew option, so you can set it up the night before and have it ready at the start of the workday.
 It’s always nice to have one less thing on the morning to-do list, right?

 The water reservoir lid is easy to fill.
 You can control the strength of the coffee via a setting (so not just the cup size).
 Mochas, lattes, and hot chocolates have their own settings, and you can always get hot water on demand to make the tea of your choice.
-It’s a machine that can easily fit almost everyone’s needs, as long as your company isn’t huge (and in that case, you might just be able to purchase more than one Keurig to keep everyone happy).
+It’s a great machine that can easily fit almost everyone’s needs, as long as your company isn’t huge (and in that case, you might just be able to purchase more than one Keurig to keep everyone happy).

 K525 Plus Coffee Maker Single Serve 2.0